-Narrative films are never solo projects, and yours won’t be either.
-Working in groups of three to four students, you will pitch your ideas, refine your group’s script, and make plans for your final days of shooting.
+Work with your group.
+Under the skillful guidance of your mentor, you work in groups of three to four to pitch your ideas, refine your group’s script, and make plans for your final days of shooting.
 Collaboration and cooperation are huge parts of filmmaking, and you have plenty of chances to build these skills during your term abroad.
-And when you get to your final days of shooting, the planning and relationships built over the term will help you all to shine as you take your roles as director, cinematographer, editor, and writer.

-Your Czech roommates also organize “Czech Table” so you can practice your language skills around the city.
-You might visit the Prague Zoo, sample various Czech desserts, or visit the hometown of one of your roommates.
+Local Roommates.
+CET-picked Czech students live in your apartment building to help you acclimate to life in a new country.
+They also organize a regular “Czech Table” so you can practice your language skills around the city.
+You might visit the Prague Zoo, sample various Czech desserts, or attend an opera.
+Learn more about living with a local roommate.

 Once class is out, Prague is waiting for you.
 Enjoy the perks of living in “the world’s greenest city” by reading in the park.
-Go paddle boating in the river on a nice day.
+Roam the streets and find your favorite view.
 See a world-class play at one of the city’s many beautiful theaters.
 Museum hop from the National Gallery to the DOX Center for Contemporary Art, then unwind at a cozy café.
 Prague has a little something for everybody.

 Director of Prague Programs

 Kevin Johnson, Ph.D.